ProxyEmpireIsTaken/clockwork.github.io/UPDATELOGS.md

 # 2.0.0.0-beta15
-> - ADDED: Part 2 of the redesign - redesigning all the main pages
+> - ADDED: Part 2 of the redesign - redesigning all the display pages
+> - ADDED: Factory reset option is here again, in Import & Export settings
+> - ADDED: Setup screen when first booting up Clockwork
+> - ADDED: Clockwork's store and apps now has a special behavior for getting files from Github repos (will attempt to get from multiple CDNs.)
+You can add Github urls like this: `"github.com/username/repo@optional-branch/path/to/needed/file"`

 > - REMOVED: Herobrine

-> - PLANNED: Setup screen when first booting up Clockwork

 # 2.0.0.0-beta14